abelsj60/my-site/app/data/the-story/story-chapter-three.md

 Menace filled the room.
 Impulse pulled the young man toward bedsheets while pride kept him still.

-"I have not," he said, readying for a fight he couldn't win, but wouldn't duck.
+"I have not," he said, memory stirring.
 "I've rubbed you twice, I've released your might!"

-The Jinn was unmoved.
-So the young man raised his fists, matching the electric blue sparks that now danced around the mysterious creature.
+The logic seemed sound, but the Jinn was unmoved.
+Blue sparks began dancing around the mysterious creature.
+So the young man raised his fists, ready for a fight he couldn't win, but wouldn't duck.

 All seemed lost.
 And then—

 A little fairy blurred to an unexpected stop between them.

 She yelled at the Jinn, banging its nose with a tiny fist.
 The Jinn, at first amazed, roared with laughter.
 The young man stared slack jawed at the impossible sight.